Majed Osman: Youth and college career

 Osman began his youth career at the Brentford FC CST when he was about 12 years old, before moving to the United States in 2012, where he played college football for West Virginia Mountaineers.
 He scored three goals in 12 games in 2012, and five goals in 15 games the next season.
 Osman was part of the All-Mid-American Conference (MAC) First Team in 2013.

 In 2014 Osman moved to Xavier Musketeers, Xavier University's varsity sports team.
 However, due to an injury, he was ruled out of the 2014 season.
 He debuted in the 2015 season, scoring two goals in 18 games; in 2016 he scored two goals in 19 games.
 In summer 2017, Osman returned to England, joining Morecambe's under-23 team.

 Club career

 Early career

-Osman began his senior career in the United States in 2015 at Premier Development League (PDL) club FC Tucson, scoring on his debut on 16 May 2015.
+Osman began his senior career in the United States in 2015 at USL Premier Development League (PDL) club FC Tucson, scoring on his debut on 16 May 2015.
+He finished the 2015 season with one goal in four appearances.
 While training for Morecambe, on 25 September 2017 Osman joined Northern Premier League (NPL) Premier Division club Rushall Olympic.
 On 11 November 2017, he moved to Airbus UK Broughton in the Cymru Alliance.